csshark/FormPoison/README.md

 <pre><code>Field 1: admin''poison'
 Field 2: diff'poison'iculty</code></pre>
 Interactive mode supports a lot of flags and there is still need to provide them for this mode (threat type, filter, delay etc.).
-### Scan mode
-Scan mode has been extended into JavaScript code scanning and looking for common vectors of code / inproper value injection to bypass some filters.
-The scanner is separate project integrated into FormPoison by default.
-It is recommended to run scan to identify attack vectors by yourself first.
-Scanner works for <b>10 minutes max.</b> for smaller apps, to keep lightweight form - this is not autonomus DAST replacement.
-By default scanner runs with 100 3 10 (100 MaxURLs, 3 MaxDepth, 10 Workers) to suit all the enviroments.
-However user is allowed to change those values via FormPoison flags.
-Output file is named *scan_report_[targetURL]_[dateTime].json*.
-Scanner recognizes ~20 patterns in Java web files and also checks for OWASP Top 10 vulnerabilities.
-Scanner output gives recommendations and points to forms that might be vulnerable (false-positive reduction applied).

 ### payload sources:
 - **payloadbox**: https://github.com/payloadbox/sql-injection-payload-list